ewancoder/tyr-ops/tyr-data.md

   - `tyr-prod-net-proxy`
   - `tyr-dev-net-proxy`
 - `typingrealm` - old network for connecting non-swarm containers to the proxy, will be removed in future

+Infrastructure (e.g. shared cache) naming convention:

+- `$SCOPE-$ENV-infra-$APP` - e.g. `tyr-prod-infra_cache` for shared cache

+> Currently we have a single deployment compose file for all environments, so the service name becomes `tyr-infra_prod-cache`.
+We achieve desired `tyr-prod-infra_cache` by using **Aliases** feature, including this alias to the infrastructure (and administration) networks.

+> Seq name is just "seq" (achieved via aliases) because it's being used for ANY logs from ANY apps and ANY scopes.
+Possibly it's not a bad idea to have multiple Seq instances, but we are not going to implement it for the same reason we are not going to have a separate Swarm cluster for each environment: convenience and small scope.

+> Seq also has multiple aliases, some of which are: `tyr-infra_seq`, `tyr-prod-infra_seq`, `tyr-dev-infra_seq`, so we can use a respective environment-specific seq alias and not worry if we decide to split the setup in future.

+### Seq logging

+Seq logging sets up the following data fields in its API Key application properties:

+- `Application=CamelCaseBusinessAppName` (AirCaptain, FoulBot)
+- `App = the same ^`
+- `Service=tyr-prod-aircaptain_api` (full docker stack name)
+- `Environment=Production/Development/etc`
+- `Env = the same ^`

+The name of the API key itself is a docker service name because it uniquely identifies separate API keys.

 ## Secrets